-Any case of Assault & Battery that results in an end to the life of the victim will fall under either Negligent Homicide, Murder, or Homicide.
+Any case of Assault & Battery that results at an end to the life of the victim will fall under either Negligent Homicide, Murder, or Homicide.
 The punitive damages will differ between the different types of charges.

 Common Causes Of Assault & Battery

-One of the worst aspects of Assault & Battery, is that the causes all seem to stem from disgraceful human behavior.
+One of the worst aspects of Assault & Battery is that the causes all seem to stem from disgraceful human behavior.
 In some cases, the assault can result from an argument getting out of hand.
 Other common cases occur from a simple and innocent misunderstanding when the defendant is experiencing mental impairment due to the use of alcohol or drugs.
 And, in perhaps the worst cases of them all, the Assault or Battery is inflicted upon the plaintiff for no reason at all, and the attack is completely unprovoked.

 Common Personal Injuries Sustained From Assault & Battery Cases

-The type of injuries inflicted upon a Plaintiff will differ greatly depending on the type of charge that is assigned to the incident.
-Physical damages can include everything from bruises, bleeding, broken limbs, internal bleeding, organ damage, internal trauma from stab and/or bullet wounds, and even death.
+The type of injuries inflicted upon a plaintiff will differ greatly depending on the type of charge that is assigned to the incident.
+Physical damages can include everything from bruises, bleeding, broken limbs, internal bleeding, organ damage, internal trauma from stab and bullet wounds, and even death.
 Emotional Injuries also commonly occur with Assault & Battery cases, and it’s not uncommon for any plaintiff to seek treatment for PTSD as a direct result of their specific incident.